-So the combination of having a user with several roles and the combination of permissions which can also belong to several roles, leads to a flexible model that is often hard to manage.
+The combination of having a user with several roles and the combination of permissions which can also belong to several roles leads to a flexible model that is often hard to manage.

-For example, we can deliver our application with “Admin”, “Maintainer” and “Operator” roles, while the customer can create 2 additional roles of “read-only” and “support” while setting up additional permissions for it.
+For example, you can deliver a SaaS application with “Admin”, “Maintainer” and “Operator” roles, while the SaaS customer can create 2 additional roles of “read-only” and “support” and define additional permissions for these roles.

-In these cases, our APIs will need to be protected based on permissions and not roles as the roles in the system are dynamic.
+In these cases, the APIs will need to be protected based on permissions and not roles, because roles in the system are dynamic.

-Roles hierarchy — Another common use case with roles is being able to provide a hierarchy for roles.
-In that case, if we decide that the “Team Leader” role is above the “Developer” role and “Team Leader” is blocked from certain permissions, we usually won’t allow this permission to be accessed by a lower level within the hierarchy.
+Roles hierarchy —another common use case with roles is being able to provide a hierarchy for roles.
+In that case, if we decide that the “Team Leader” role is above the “Developer” role and “Team Leader” is blocked from certain permissions, we won’t allow this permission to be accessed by a lower level within the hierarchy.